-(b) Comply with federal statutes, regulations, and the terms and conditions of the federal awards.

-(c) Evaluate and monitor the non-federal entity's compliance with statutes, regulations, and the terms and conditions of federal awards.

-(d) Take prompt action when instances of noncompliance are identified, including noncompliance identified in audit findings.

-(e) Take reasonable measures to safeguard protected personally identifiable information and other information the Federal awarding agency or pass-through entity designates as sensitive or the non-Federal entity considers sensitive consistent with applicable Federal, state, and local laws regarding privacy and obligations of confidentiality.
+- (b) Comply with Federal statutes, regulations, and the terms and conditions of the Federal awards. - (c) Evaluate and monitor the non-Federal entity's compliance with statute, regulations and the terms and conditions of Federal awards. - (d) Take prompt action when instances of noncompliance are identified including noncompliance identified in audit findings. - (e) Take reasonable measures to safeguard protected personally identifiable information and other information the Federal awarding agency or pass-through entity designates as sensitive or the non-Federal entity considers sensitive consistent with applicable Federal, state and local laws regarding privacy and obligations of confidentiality.

-In order to better understand administrative requirements and cost principles, award applicants are encouraged to enroll, at no charge, in the DOJ Grants Financial Management Online Training, available here.
+In order to better understand administrative requirements and cost principles, award applicants are encouraged to enroll, at no charge, in the Department of Justice Grants Financial Management Online Training available here.